Do I have to change my designated body after I am enrolled on to the PMST programme?

 Do I have to pay an additional fee to complete my revalidation?

-You will not be required to pay an additional fee for revalidation while you are enrolled on the PMST programme.
-However, you must keep your licence to practise and FPM membership up to date and pay your annual PMST fee on time.
+No; however, you must keep your licence to practise and FPM membership up to date and pay your annual PMST fee on time.

 I undertake a few days of clinical work in the NHS.
 Does this affect how I revalidate?